zonemaster/zonemaster/docs/public/specifications/test-zones/Zone-TP/zone09.md

 message tags are defined in the test case ([Zone09]) and the scenarios are defined below.

-The scenarios are defined in two parts.
-The first part defines the expectations on message tags from [Zone09] when Zonemaster is run against the zone set up for the scenario:

-* What messages must be outputted (mandatory).
-* What messages must not be outputted (forbidden).

-The second part specifies the zone setup for the scenario.
+The test scenarios are structured as stated in the [test zone README file].

 ## Test zone names

-The test zone for each test scenario in this docuemtn is a subdomain delegated from the base name (`zone09.xa`) and that subdomain having the same name as the scenario except where the test domain must be the root zone, a TLD or a domain under `.arpa`.
+The test zone for each test scenario in this documetn is a subdomain delegated from the base name (`zone09.xa`) and that subdomain having the same name as the scenario except where the test domain must be the root zone, a TLD or a domain under `.arpa`.
 The names of those zones are given in section